 Insider Tips for Doha Museums

-I got a Museum Pass.
-The Pass is QAR 100 and permits admission to all museums and venues.
+I bought a Museum Pass for QAR 100 which permits admission to all museums and venues.
 It’s valid for three consecutive days from the date of the first admission.
-Also, there are free transfer buses between the multiple museums.
+Additionally, complimentary bus transfers between the multiple museums are available.
 You can get a pass at any museum.
-So, if you plan to go see two or more of Qatar’s first-class museums by world-renowned architects, this is a great way to do it.
+If you plan to go see two or more of Qatar’s first-class museums by world-renowned architects, this is a great way to do it.

 Nevertheless, there is a lovely Desert Rose Café at the museum I highly recommend.
 The menu had a mix of local and international dishes.
 The Desert Rose coffee came with edible flowers that were absolutely amazing.

-Dear reader, for more fascinating art in Qatar, check out Richard Serra’s East-West/West-East.
+Dear reader, for more fascinating art in Qatar, check also Richard Serra’s East-West/West-East.